Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: Introduction

-If the EP test results do not change, can that be attributed to the process of \finetuning\ itself?
-Fine-tuning is generally performed on much less data than pre-training, therefore, the encoder weights might not change significantly, consequentially not changing the EP test results.
-However, when the encoder is kept frozen during \finetuning, the performance drops significantly (50-70\% on all datasets).
-A frozen encoder has the same weights as the original pre-trained LM, therefore, the weight changes during \finetuning\ must have been significant.
-This leaves the possibility that the weight changes, although significant, cannot be attributed to the development of the linguistic skills necessary to solve the problem.
-This motivates the following research question:
+Fine-tuning is generally performed on much less data than pre-training and the encoder weights might not change significantly.
+Could that cause the EP test results to remain the same?
+If the encoder weights are kept fixed during \finetuning, the performance in the target (QA) task drops $50-70\%$ on all datasets.
+However, this frozen encoder has the same performance on the EP test as the original one.
+In other words, two encoders with a high difference in the target task performances have no discernible difference in the EP task performances.
+A possible explanation is that the QA models have no need to use the grammatical knowledge we are testing for.
+This motivates the second research question:

-\textbf{RQ2}: \textit{Does \finetuning\ for QA tasks impart the linguistic skills necessary to solve the QA problems in the encoders?} To answer this, we use a QA dataset that requires a particular skill: the knowledge of coreference resolution.
-We choose coreference because it is relatively easy to see answering which questions might require this knowledge (see section \ref{sec:rq2}).
-We find that even when the \finetuned\ encoder has a much better performance than a pre-trained one in this dataset, the EP test results on them remain the same.
-In other words, even when we know that the task might call for a grammatical knowledge, the EP test result for does not change.
-This raises the final research question:
+\textbf{RQ2}: \textit{Does \finetuning\ for QA tasks impart the linguistic skills necessary to perform QA in the encoders?} To answer this, we create a QA dataset that requires a particular `skill' \cite{DBLP:journals/corr/abs-2107-12708,choudhury2022machine}: the knowledge of coreference resolution (\cref{sec:rq2}). \quoref\ \cite{DBLP:conf/emnlp/DasigiLMSG19} is such a dataset, but one might not require the knowledge of coreference to answer \textit{all} questions in \quoref.
+Many instances in standard NLU tasks can be solved by heuristics, i.e., without proper \textit{reasoning} (see \citet{DBLP:conf/naacl/GururanganSLSBS18} for NLI or \citet{DBLP:conf/acl/MinWSGHZ19} for multi-hop QA).
+We design algorithms to filter out questions that can be answered heuristically (\cref{sec:rq2}), and consequently, any model \textit{probably} needs to use the knowledge of coreference to answer the rest.
+However, two encoders with a significant performance difference on this de-biased dataset have no difference in the \coref\ EP test.
+This motivates the third research question:

-\textbf{RQ3}: \textit{How come EP test results do not reflect that encoders have learned the linguistic skills needed to perform QA?} We find the EP models might rely on dataset biases (as opposed to learning the task with input representations), similarly to what has been found for the commonly used datasets for NLI \cite{DBLP:conf/starsem/PoliakNHRD18}.